leomeyer/OpenHAT/openhatd/docs/concepts.md

 ## Time in openhatd <a name="time"></a>

-openhatd is not a real time system.
+openhatd is **not** a real time system.
 For operations that must be regularly timed (such as periodic refreshes of port state, timer actions, pulses etc.) the most finely grained unit is the millisecond.
 Some settings do have to be specified in milliseconds, others in seconds (depending on what makes more sense).
-However, there is no guarantee that a specified duration in openhatd is exact, but it is guaranteed not to be shorter.
+However, there is no guarantee that a specified duration in openhatd is exact, but it is guaranteed not to be shorter than specified.

-Measuring time is platform dependent.
+Measuring time is platform- and OS-dependent.
 On Windows the time resolution may be reduced to 10-16 milliseconds.
 On Linux the granularity is usually better.

 Depending on the number of ports and how they are configured an iteration of the doWork loop requires a certain amount of time to process.
 The length of the doWork iterations determines the response delay in which ports can act; for example, if you specify a Pulse port with a duration of 100 milliseconds while a doWork iteration already requires 200 milliseconds to run, the Pulse port will not be able to keep up its 100 milliseconds duration.
 Instead, it will run with a lower time resolution which means that the pulses will be longer than specified.